 The records made by the Collection Units form and feed into, at least fortnightly, the complete recorded files on which the later stages of joint information processing are carried out.
 These files are processed in the Central Services, where new information coverage control is carried out to guarantee the completeness of the recorded data, to detect duplicates and coverage errors and, at the same time, to carry out an initial assessment of the quality of the variables collected.

-For internal methodological studies, the conclusion was made that reconsidering the non-response brought with it a certain overestimation of monetary variables, as a significant part of the non-response is only active during part of the reference year.
-For this reason, it was decided that this reconsideration should be replaced with the application of different imputing techniques, based on administrative data.
-The minimum aim of these imputations was that both the turnover and the number of employees corresponds to the company's own value and during the year in question.
+Through internal methodological studies, it was concluded that re-weighting non-response led to a certain overestimation of monetary variables, given that a relevant part of non-response is only active during part of the reference year.
+For this reason, it was decided to replace this re-weighting with the application of different imputation techniques, based on administrative data.
+The minimum aim of these imputations was that both the turnover and the number of employees correspond to the Legal Units's own value and during the year in question.
 The rest of the variables are imputed, using highly correlated administrative information, conditional on the two variables, which guarantees the global coherence of the imputed records.

-For the effective sample (that from 2016 includes the lnon-response for the reasons explained above) the calculation of elevation factors is then carried out to determine the estimates of the different variables.
+For the effective sample (which from 2016 includes the non-response, as explained above), the elevation factors para Unidades Legales are calculated to determine the estimates of the different variables.
 The last stage, before the tabulation and release of the results, is obtaining analysis tables through macro-filtration techniques to eliminate the errors and inconsistencies detected.
-The data are also subjected to comparisons with other statistics (e.g., other short-term INE surveys on the sectors studied) and with information from administrative sources, in order to guarantee a final product of sufficient quality.
+The data are also subjected to comparisons with other statistics (eg, other short-term INE surveys on the sectors studied) and with information from administrative sources, in order to guarantee a final product of sufficient quality.

 Not applicable as it is not necessary to seasonally adjust the data.